Allard's interior $\varepsilon$-Regularity Theorem in Alexandrov spaces: Riemannian Intrinsic Allard's Interior E -Regularity Theorem

-Assume $\nu \in T_x\Sigma^{\perp}$ has $||\nu||_g = 1$.
-The $m$ eigenvalues of $S_{\nu,x}$, all of which are real due to its self-adjointness, are called the \high{principal curvatures of $\Sigma$ in the direction $\nu$}.
-Correspondingly, the associated eigenvectors are referred to as the \high{principal curvature vectors of $\Sigma$ in the direction $\nu$}.
+Therefore, $S_{\nu,x}$ is self-adjoint.
+Now, assume that $\nu \in T_x\Sigma^{\perp}$ has $||\nu||_g = 1$.
+The $m$ eigenvalues of $S_{\nu,x}$, all of which are real due to its self-adjointness, are called the principal curvatures of $\Sigma$ in the direction $\nu$.
+Correspondingly, the associated eigenvectors are referred to as the principal curvature vectors of $\Sigma$ in the direction $\nu$.

 Consider the scenario where $\Sigma$ has co-dimension $1$, meaning $n = m + 1$.
 In this case, for each $x \in \Sigma$, there exist exactly two normal vectors $\nu \in T_x\Sigma^{\perp}$ satisfying $||\nu||_g = 1$.
 It's important to observe that the second fundamental form and the shape operator change sign when we switch the normal vector.